 Father of Zoology | Aristotle

-- His approach and theories may appear to be quite primitive as compared to modern methods but his discoveries helped in building the fundamental knowledge in zoology.
+- His approach and theories may appear to be quite primitive as compared to modern methods.
+Still, his discoveries helped in building the fundamental knowledge in zoology.

 - Aristotle has written several works about the history, movement, growth, and parts of animals in general.

 - Aside from being the “Father of Zoology“, Aristotle is also sometimes referred to as the “Father of Biology“.